Joshua-Olisa/Data-Driven-Retail-Decisions-Store-Performance-Customer-Behavior-Analysis-/README.md

 Extend your analysis from Task 1 to help you identify benchmark stores that allow you to test the impact of the trial store layouts on customer sales

-What I did
+<ins>What I did</ins>

-Defined metrics to select control stores.
+* Defined metrics to select control stores.

-Analyzed trial stores against controls.
+* Analyzed trial stores against controls.

-Used Python for data analysis and visualization and summarise findings and provide recommendations.
+* Used Python for data analysis and visualization and summarise findings and provide recommendations.